danpeirce/xpress-pic18f46k42/README.pandoc.md

 1.  do a self calibration of the sensors and then follow a line for approximatly 10 seconds.
 2. If the robot detects a line on both the far left and far right at the same time it will stop until power is cycled off and on.
-    Picking the robot up will have the same effect of shutting the robot down until power is recycled.
+    Picking the robot up will have the same effect of stopping the robot motors.
+3. One can switch the robot to No Roam mode after the sensor calibration.

 #### No Roam Mode